 Find a lender in your area approved for FHA loans.
 Go to the U.S. Housing and Urban Development Lender List page on the HUD.gov website.
 Enter the city and state or zip code and click “Search” to find a list of approved lenders and contact information.
 Ask the lender about its credit requirements, as some lenders may decline your application if your credit score is 550.

-Determine the most FHA will let you borrow for the area in which you plan to buy your home.
-Go to the search page for FHA Mortgage Limits.
-Use the pull-down menu to select the state and then enter the county where you plan to buy your home.
+FHA loan limits vary, depending on the area in which you plan to buy your home.
+Go to the search page for FHA Mortgage Limits, and use the pull-down menu to select the state.
+Enter the county where you plan to buy your home.
 Click “Send.”
 The next page that comes up will show the limits available for FHA insured loans, based on the type of property -- single-family up to four-family dwelling.

 Maintain a prompt payment history during the 12 months prior to when you anticipate applying for a USDA guaranteed loan; making late payments and having outstanding judgments or accounts referred to a collection agency or department will disqualify you.
 You also cannot have a foreclosure or discharged bankruptcy on your records within the prior three years.
 Pay off your taxes or other debts to the federal government.

-Find a home in a location that qualifies as rural.
-Go to the U.S. Department of Agriculture Income and Property Eligibility Site.
+Go to the U.S. Department of Agriculture Income and Property Eligibility Site to find a home in a location that qualifies as rural.
 Click on the Single Family Housing link under Property Eligibility.
 Enter the address of the home you wish to buy.
 You can also drag and zoom the map to the desired state and city or community; brown shaded areas shaded represent places that do not qualify for a Rural Development loan.

-Verify that you are income eligible.
-Choose Single Family Housing under Income Eligibility on the Property Eligibility Site.
+Verify that you are income-eligible by first choosing Single Family Housing under Income Eligibility on the Property Eligibility Site.
 Select the state in which the home is located from the pull-down menu and follow the prompts on the succeeding pages to enter the county, household information, expenses and monthly gross income.
 Click “Finish.”
 The next page will tell you whether you are eligible or ineligible for the Section 502 Guaranteed Rural Housing Loan.

 - HUD.gov: HUD 4155.1: Chapter 4, Section A -- Borrower Eligibility Requirements